 The wire floor of a battery cage also deprives hens of the opportunity to express normal foraging and scratching behavior.
 Hens are behaviorally adapted to engage in these activities, which would normally take place in loose, varied ground cover.
-The birds scratch the earth in search of food and as a means of exploring the environment, and studies have reported that domestic fowl spend more than 50% of their active time foraging.^{67,68} Battery-caged hens are fed a concentrated diet, yet, like other animals in captivity,69 their natural urge to forage remains strong, despite the presence of a complete diet fed ad libitum.
-Studies have shown that hens will choose to forage for feed on the ground in loose substrate rather than eat identical food freely available in a feeder.^{68,70} The lack of appropriate foraging substrate may lead to redirected pecking and to the development of abnormal feather-pecking behavior.24
+The birds scratch the earth in search of food and as a means of exploring the environment.
+Studies have reported that domestic fowl spend more than 50% of their active time foraging.
+Battery-caged hens are fed a concentrated diet, yet, like other animals in captivity, their natural urge to forage remains strong despite the presence of a complete diet fed ad libitum.
+Studies have shown that hens will choose to forage for feed on the ground in loose substrate rather than eat identical food freely available in a feeder.
+The lack of appropriate foraging substrate may lead to redirected pecking and development of abnormal feather-pecking behavior.